gleu/pgstats/README.md

 ```

 We see that the activity on this table is quite different from what happens to
 the other tables.

-Today, I added reporting from the pg_stat_statements
-extension.
+There's also a report from the pg_stat_statements extension.
 It works pretty well:

 ```
 $ pgstat -s statement -d b1